Machine learning is so pervasive today that you probably use it dozens of times a day without knowing it

 The algorithm examines each action a cardholder takes and assesses if an attempted activity is characteristic of that particular user.
 If the system identifies suspicious account behavior, it can request additional identification from the user to validate the transaction.
 Employees may contact the account holder on the phone, via email or messengers, or even block the transaction altogether if there is a very high probability of fraud.

 - Autonomous vehicles.
 Cars that don’t require a human operator originated from a set of machine learning algorithms that enabled cars to learn how to drive safely and effectively.
-Tesla, Waymo, Uber, General Motors, and many more companies are testing their self-driving vehicles aimed for different goals and projects.
+Tesla, Waymo, Uber, General Motors, and many more companies are testing their self-driving vehicles aimed at different goals and projects.
 Even the US Postal Service has cooperated with the self-driving trucking company TuSimple to haul mail during their trial period.
 TuSimple will carry the mail on five round trips between the USPS’s Phoenix, Arizona, and Dallas, Texas distribution centers, which is a stretch of more than 1,000 miles.

 Where you can learn it?